 - In Jason and the Argonauts, the two lead actors, Todd Armstrong (Jason) and Nancy Kovack (Medea), both American actors, were dubbed by British actors Tim Turner and Eva Haddon respectively.

 - In the infamous 1981 flop The Legend Of The Lone Ranger, Klinton Spilsbury, who played as the title character in what was his only role, was dubbed by James Keach.
 Reportedly, Spilsbury was outraged when he found out, stating "They wouldn't have hired me if they didn't like my voice!".

 - Some of the scenes in Saturday Night Fever were filmed in environments that were far too loud to hear what some of the characters were saying.
 They had vocal talent brought in to dub over the lines just so they could be heard.
-This was addressed in a recent radio interview with one of the female voice artists.
-However, she did not specify exactly whom it was she revoiced.

 - English actor Jack Hawkins, who smoked heavily throughout his lifetime, ultimately lost his voice in 1966.
 Hereafter, his roles were dubbed by another actor, often by (with his approval) either Robert Rietti or Charles Gray.
 Hawkins died in 1973.

 - In Resident Evil: Retribution, Bingbing Li's (who plays Ada Wong) entire dialogue was dubbed by Sally Cahill, who voiced Ada Wong in the video games.

 - Also in that film, the Red Queen is played by Megan Charpentier and was dubbed by Ave Merson-O'Brian.

 - In the first film, the Red Queen is played by Michaela Dicker and was dubbed by an another girl.